LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > line 187: what is a "component"?
 Should be easy to define.

-In this context a component is a module.
+In the context of Typed Racket, a component is a module.

 > line 199: "blame set as another form of a stack trace" -- yes.
 I was
 > hoping to see a clearer example of debugging with and without blame,